StevenBlack/hosts/readme.md

     python updateHostsFile.py

+**TAKE NOTE** this script is tested with Python version 2.7.10.
+I hope to have a Python 3 version soon.

 ## What is a hosts file?

 A hosts file, named `hosts` (with no file extension), is a plain-text file used by all operating systems to map hostnames to IP addresses.